ZeroKlu/python-crash-course/01 - Python Crash Course/Part I - Basics/Ch02_Fundamentals/Lessons/01_hello_with_variable.md

 * Not used in Python standards

 `kebab-case`
-* Not used in Python standards
+* Not used in Python standards<br>(Note: This is not only non-standard but will not work at all in Python)

 ---